project-codeflare/mlbatch/setup.KubeConEU25/README.md

 EOF
 ```
 The workload wraps a Kubernetes Job in an AppWrapper.
 The Job consists of one
-Pod with two containers using an upstream `vllm-openai` image.
-The `vllm`
+Pod with two containers.
+The `vllm` container runs the inference runtime using
-container runs the inference runtime.
-The `load-generator` container submits a
+an upstream `vllm-openai` image.
+The `load-generator` container submits a random
-random series of requests to the inference runtime and reports a number of
+series of requests to the inference runtime and reports a number of metrics such
-metrics such as _Time to First Token_ (TTFT) and _Time per Output Token_ (TPOT).
+as _Time to First Token_ (TTFT) and _Time per Output Token_ (TPOT).
 ```yaml
 kubectl apply --as alice -n blue -f- << EOF
 apiVersion: workload.codeflare.dev/v1beta2